McTavishLab/physcraper/README.md

 - Working directory name

 ###Taxon infomation from ncbi
-It is easist if you keep the taxon infomration in the included taxonomy folder. (the file is too big for github) To get it from the NCBI ftp site
+It is easist if you keep the taxon information in the included taxonomy folder. (the file is too big for github) To get it from the NCBI ftp site

     rsync -av ftp.ncbi.nih.gov::pub/taxonomy/gi_taxid_nucl.dmp.gz taxonomy/gi_taxid_nucl.dmp.gz